biggly123/Shallow-Executor/README.md

 Welcome to Shallow!
 A free Roblox executor that (hopefully) can run advanced scripts.

+Makue sure to click the green button and press "Download as ZIP" Don't forget to extract!

 I AM A SOLO DEVELOPER AND THIS IS MY FIRST MAIN PROJECT

 This is basically supported by the fact the "Wave" is pretty shitty and has weirdo devs